Async Stack Traces

 Use this page to configure capture points to facilitate debugging of asynchronous code.

-A capture point is a place in your code where the debugger captures staktraces to be used later when you reach a specific point in the code (the insertion point) and want to see how you got there.
+A capture point is a place in your code where the debugger captures stack traces to be used later when you reach a specific point in the code (the insertion point) and want to see how you got there.
 IntelliJ IDEA does this by substituting part of the call stack with a captured stack.
-For more information on asynchronous debugging refer to Debugging Asynchronous flow.

-If you need to use capture points that are not included in the default configuration, you can add them manually by using the following controls:
+If you need to use capture points that are not included in the default configuration, you can use the

 | Click this icon to configure a new capture point.
 Fill in the following information: |